yugabyte/yugabyte-db/docs/content/stable/tutorials/build-and-learn/chapter5-going-cloud-native.md

     ![YugatebyDB Managed Cluster Creation](/images/tutorials/build-and-learn/chapter5-cluster-creation-process.png)

-It can take up to 5 minutes to spin up a sandbox instance and configure it for you.
+Spinning up and configuring your sandbox instance can take up to 5 minutes.
+During this time, the system is preparing everything you need to get started with your YugabyteDB Managed instance.

 {{< header Level="2" >}}Connect Application to YugabyteDB Managed{{< /header >}}

-After the YugabyteDB Managed cluster is started, go ahead and connect the YugaPlus movies recommendation app to it.
+After the YugabyteDB Managed cluster is started, go ahead and connect the YugaPlus movie recommendations application to it.

-First, rebuild the YugaPlus backend image to skip one of the files during the database migration phase:
+First, rebuild the YugaPlus backend image to remove one of the database migration files created in the previous chapter:

 1. Use `Ctrl+C` or run `{yugaplus-project-dir}/docker-compose stop` to stop the YugaPlus application containers.